wp-plugins/custom-post-type-ui/readme.txt

 Upgrading

+If you are upgrading from a version prior to v0.5 you will need to delete and recreate any custom post types that you previously created.
+You will NOT lose any content added to those custom post types.

 If you are upgrading from a version prior to v0.3 you will need to delete and recreate any custom taxonomies that you previously created.
 You will NOT lose any content added to those custom taxonomies.

 == Frequently Asked Questions ==

+= I upgraded the plugin and all of my custom post types broke =

+v0.5 reworked how custom post types are stored.
+You need to delete and recreate your post types.
+You will NOT lose any content by doing this.

+= I receive a 404 error when viewing custom post type content =

+This is usually caused if the rewrite slug was changed.
+To fix this issue simply visit Settings > Permalinks to flush the rewrite rules in WordPress

 = Will this work in previous version of WordPress =